 A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the cancer will come back.
-Although there are treatments to help prevent a recurrence, such as hormone therapy and radiation therapy (see above), it’s important to talk with your doctor about the possibility of the cancer returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
+This uncertainty causes many people to worry that the cancer will come back.
+Although there are treatments to help prevent a recurrence, such as ADT and radiation therapy, which are described above, it is important to talk with your doctor about the possibility of the cancer returning.
+There are tools your doctor can use, called nomograms, to estimate risk of recurrence.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence .

 In general, following surgery or radiation therapy, the PSA level in the blood usually drops.
 If the PSA level starts to rise again, it may be a sign that the cancer has come back.
 If the cancer does return after the original treatment, it is called recurrent cancer.

 When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including where the recurrence is located.
 The cancer may come back in the prostate (called a local recurrence), in the tissues or lymph nodes near the prostate (a regional recurrence), or in another part of the body, such as the bones, lungs, or liver (a distant or metastatic recurrence).
 Sometimes the doctor cannot find a tumor even though the PSA level has increased.
 This is known as a PSA-only recurrence.

 After testing is done, you and your doctor will talk about your treatment options.
 The choice of treatment plan is based on the type of recurrence and the treatment(s) you have already received, and may include the treatments described above, such as radiation therapy, prostatectomy for men initially treated with radiation therapy, or ADT.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.